ecmwf/infero/docs/User_Guide/examples.rst

    character(len=128) :: t1_name
    character(len=128) :: t2_name

-The association between tensors and their corresponding input layer names is then made through a key/value container of type *fckit_map*.
+The association between tensors and names of the corresponding input layers is then made through a key/value container of type *fckit_map* (here below the necessary declarations):

 .. code-block:: fortran

-   ! auxiliary fckit tensor objects type(fckit_tensor_real32) :: tensor1
+   ! auxiliary fckit tensor wrappers type(fckit_tensor_real32) :: tensor1
    type(fckit_tensor_real32) :: tensor2

    ! key/value map for name->tensor
    type(fckit_map) :: imap

-Output tensor(s) are declared and arranged into an *fckit_map* similarly to input tensors
+Output tensor(s) are declared and arranged into an *fckit_map* in the same way.

 .. code-block:: fortran